nodeca/js-yaml/README.md

 This is an implementation of [YAML](http://yaml.org/), a human friendly data serialization language.
-Started as [PyYAML](http://pyyaml.org/), it was completely rewritten from scratch.
+Started as [PyYAML](http://pyyaml.org/) port, it was completely rewritten from scratch.
 Now it's very fast, and supports 1.2 spec.

 Breaking changes in 1.x.x -> 2.0.x
 ----------------------------------

-If your have not used do not use custom tags or loader classes - no changes needed.
-Just upgrade version and enjoy high parse speed.
+If your have not used __custom__ tags or loader classes - no changes needed.
+Just upgrade library and enjoy high parse speed.

 In other case, you should rewrite your tag constructors and custom loader classes, to conform new schema-based API.
 See